opendatainitiative/opendatainitiative.github.io/_posts/2017-05-08-brief-history-federal-data-act.md

 target="_blank">A brief history of the DATA Act</a>
 </h3>

-“‘On May 9th, federal agencies will officially begin reporting data in compliance with the open standards created under the <a href=”https://www.usaspending.gov/Pages/Data-Act.aspx”>Digital Accountability and Transparency Act</a>, the landmark legislation that <a href=”https://sunlightfoundation.com/2014/04/28/data-act-clears-congress/”>cleared Congress in 2014</a>.
-(It’s called the <a href=”https://sunlightfoundation.com/taxonomy/term/data-act/”>DATA Act</a>, for short, which is how we refer to it today.)
-The data will start flowing to <a href=”http://beta.usaspending.gov/”>beta.usaspending.gov</a> in the coming days and will eventually be transitioned to <a href=”https://www.usaspending.gov/”>USAspending.gov</a>, the long term online home of federal spending data. ”
+“‘On May 9th, federal agencies will officially begin reporting data in compliance with the open standards created under the [Digital Accountability and Transparency Act](https://www.usaspending.gov/Pages/Data-Act.aspx), the landmark legislation that [cleared Congress in 2014](https://sunlightfoundation.com/2014/04/28/data-act-clears-congress/).
+(It’s called the
+[DATA Act](https://sunlightfoundation.com/taxonomy/term/data-act/”), for short, which is how we refer to it today.)
+The data will start flowing to [beta.usaspending.gov](http://beta.usaspending.gov/) in the coming days and will eventually be transitioned to [USAspending.gov](https://www.usaspending.gov/), the long term online home of federal spending data. ”

 By Matt Rumsey, posted May 8, 2017